-Steve Ostrow is the Co-Chair of the Real Estate and Finance Groups of the firm, and the supervising partner of the Financial Restructuring and Bankruptcy Group in the firm’s New York office.
+Steve Ostrow is a Partner in the firm's Real Estate and Finance Groups.
 For more than 30 years, he has represented parties in commercial leasing and sales transactions and in bankruptcy, foreclosure and receivership proceedings throughout the country, particularly in the Mid-Atlantic region.
 Steve’s approach is to develop deal-specific, cost-effective strategies to help clients achieve their goals in the commercial real estate market and the debtor-creditor arena.

 Commercial Leasing and Sales